richardelling/zpool_prometheus/README.md

 | path | zpool_latency | device path name, if available |

 #### vdev names
-The vdev names represent the heirarchy of the pool configuration.
+The vdev names represent the hierarchy of the pool configuration.
 The top of the pool is "root" and the pool configuration follows beneath.
 A slash '/' is used to separate the levels.